joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/index.md

   </tr>
 </table>

-## Cost calculator templates
+## Cost to run

-As a starting point, the following table lists initial compute calculator cost templates for the different reference architectures across GCP, AWS, and Azure by using each cloud provider's official calculator.
+As a starting point, the following table details initial costs for the different reference architectures across GCP, AWS, and Azure through the Linux package.

-However, be aware of the following caveats:

-- These are only rough estimate compute templates for the Linux package architectures.
-- They do not take into account dynamic elements such as disk, network or object storage - Which can notably impact costs.
+NOTE:
-- Due to the nature of Cloud Native Hybrid, it's not possible to give a static cost calculation for that deployment.
+Due to the nature of Cloud Native Hybrid, it's not possible to give a static cost calculation.
-- Committed use discounts are applied if they are defaulted as such for the cloud provider calculator in question.
-- Bare-metal costs are also not included here as it varies widely depending on each configuration.
+Bare-metal costs are also not included here as it varies widely depending on each configuration.

-To get an accurate estimate of costs for your specific environment you must take the closest template and adjust it accordingly to match the specs and your expected usage.

 <table class="test-coverage">
   <col>